-• The City is a member of the CVAG Homeless Committee, which has a membership of all Coachella Valley cities, County of Riverside Supervisor's office, County of Riverside departments, Desert Health Care District, various nonprofit and organizations. • The City is a member of the Riverside County CoC, including various local jurisdictions, the County, individuals nonprofits, and other interested and organizations.
-The City typically conducts an annual Community Meeting, publishes meeting information in the Desert Sun newspaper, and posts information on the City website.
-These efforts were postponed due to the COVID-19 pandemic. • The City typically conducts seminars on crime-free multi-family housing for landlords.
-These efforts were COVID-19 postponed due the pandemic. to • The City provides flyers and materials directing residents to the regional social services 211 system and providers. other local service • The City provides meeting facilities for fair housing informational meetings for landlords who have units available for lower-income households. • The City contracts with the Fair Housing Council of Riverside County, which provides workshops to educate and inform residents and property owners/managers about fair housing laws.
-In-person workshops were postponed due to the COVID-19 pandemic; however, workshops were available online.
+- The City is a member of the CVAG Homeless Committee, which has a membership of all Coachella Valley cities, County of Riverside Supervisor's office, County of Riverside departments, Desert Health Care District, and various nonprofit organizations. - The City is a member of the Riverside County CoC, including various local jurisdictions, the County, nonprofits, and other interested individuals and organizations. - The City typically conducts an annual Community Meeting, publishes meeting information in the Desert Sun newspaper, and posts information on the City website. - The City typically conducts seminars on crime-free multi-family housing for landlords. - The City provides flyers and materials directing residents to the regional social services 211 system and other local service providers. - The City provides meeting facilities for fair housing informational meetings for landlords who have units available for lower-income households. - The City contracts with the Fair Housing Council of Riverside County, which provides workshops to educate and inform residents and property owners/managers about fair housing laws.